-Course Title: College Prep English 12
+Course Title: English 11 Course Number: 00014

-Course Number: 00018

-Course Prerequisites: Successful completion of required English 9, 10, and 11 courses students for post-secondary education and continues to build upon skills acquired in College Preparatory English 9, 10, and 11.
-This course provides instruction in the reading of fiction and nonfiction texts with a focus on genres, universal themes, character development, and literary devices to build upon students' foundations for critical reading in future academic courses.
+Course Prerequisites: Successful completion of required English 9 and English 10 provides instruction in the reading of fiction and nonfiction texts and continues to build upon skills acquired in English 10.
+English 11 will explore the American heritage by reading a wide range of works in American literature.
+A thematic approach will establish experiences common to American life.
+Through active involvement in the course, students will utilize textual analysis to comprehend the connections between literature and real life.
 Students will write effectively and with a purpose appropriate to their audience, while incorporating the essential types of writing - narrative, informative, and argumentative.
-Composition skills will be further expanded with students reading and responding to a wide variety of readings using academic analysis, as well as well as writing a research paper.
 Students will establish a mastery of language conventions and mechanics.
-With a focus on post-secondary education readiness, the class will aid students in developing a command of general, academic, and domain-specific vocabulary.
+With a focus on career readiness, the class will aid students in developing a command of general, academic, and domain-specific vocabulary.
 Through various discussions and a required formal speech, students will be proficient public speakers.
-Using the Pennsylvania Common Core Standards as a guide, the course will prepare students for state standardized assessments.
+Using the Pennsylvania Core Standards as a guide, this course will prepare students for the state standardized assessments.